Cyclone & DC Testing

 Dust and chip laden air is drawn into the intake port.
 Vacuum pressure pulls the heavier chips down into the bin, while the dust-laden air is pulled up through a bank of HEPA type filters.
 The clean air is then pulled through the fan blower and exhausted.
 The cost of the RL dust collectors will probably put them beyond the budget of most hobbyist shops.
 The RL125 is around $2000, while the RL160 is close to $2500.

-- Less Viable Options
+Less Viable Options

 Although many choose to use smaller dust collectors, small cyclones, and other options, the bottom line is you need to move enough air to capture the fine dust at the source, use good hoods, and then either exhaust the dusty air outside or provide ample filtering.
 The only other viable options for good fine dust collection must move the required air and provide good filters.
-The tradeoff becomes how often we have to replace these expensive filters.
+The trade off becomes how often we have to replace these expensive filters.

 - Dust Collectors

-- Small Shop Cyclones
+- Small Shop Dust Collection Product Overviews

-- Frequently Asked Questions (FAQs)
+Frequently Asked Questions (FAQs)